edriso/I-forgot-to-say-sorry/README.md

-# I Forgot to Say Sorry 🙏
+# I forgot to say SORRY 🙏

 A simple web app to create and download apology images.

 ## Usage

-1. Open [I forgot to say sorry](https://edriso.github.io/I-forgot-to-say-sorry) in your browser
+1. Open [I forgot to say SORRY](https://edriso.github.io/I-forgot-to-say-sorry) in your browser
 2. Write your apology in the text area
 3. Click "Generate Apology Image"
 4. The image will download automatically